 Second, legal literature on governance structure places great weight upon goals of transaction cost minimization and containment of opportunism associated with collaboration.
 These foci may obscure other important objectives in architecting collaboration.
 Especially in information industries with human inputs that exhibit high variance, goods are not fungible, and there is reason to believe that governance structure is endogenous to the quality of goods exchanged.
 Future research is warranted on the relationship of governance structure and how it affects the quality of information goods.
 There is reason to hypothesize that the informal structures of accelerators, which preserve self-selection and volunteerism, may better promote creativity in ways that more formal structures would not.
-Research in sociology and psychology suggests that governance structure may have important implications for the quality of creative ideas.288
+Research in sociology and psychology suggests that governance structure may have important implications for the quality of creative ideas.

 A third area for future accelerator research is how network governance fits into law school pedagogy.
 Topics of relational contracts and network governance are now well explored in legal scholarship.
-Law school subjects that teach contexts where collaborative exchanges occur - most typically, contracts and corporations - understate (or ignore) the option and nuance of network governance alternatives.289 The findings of other legal scholars over the past decade, such as Gilson's exploration of braided contracts and Benkler's observation of peer production systems, as well as evidence from other disciplines about the increased use of network governance, suggest that law schools may consider increased emphasis on the role of informal governance tools in the mainstream curriculum.
+Law school subjects that teach contexts where collaborative exchanges occur - most typically, contracts and corporations - understate (or ignore) the option and nuance of network governance alternatives.
+The findings of other legal scholars over the past decade, such as Gilson's exploration of braided contracts and Benkler's observation of peer production systems, as well as evidence from other disciplines about the increased use of network governance, suggest that law schools

-^{287.} See Bernthal, supra note 16.
+&lt;sup>285 See Bernthal, supra note 16.

-^{288.} See, e.g., TERESA AMABILE, CREATIVITY IN CONTEXT (1996); Deci, Ryan & Koestner, A Meta-Analytic Review of Experiments Examining the Effects of Extrinsic Rewards on Intrinsic Motivation Psychological Bulletin, Vol. 125, No. 6, 627-6 (1999).
+&lt;sup>286 See, e.g., TERESA AMABILE, CREATIVITY IN CONTEXT (1996); Deci, Ryan & Koestner, A Meta-Analytic Review of Experiments Examining the Effects of Extrinsic Rewards on Intrinsic Motivation Psychological Bulletin, Vol. 125, No. 6, 627-6 (1999).

-^{289.} A focus upon traditional conceptions of governance, such as the build vs. buy distinction, may unduly limit legal tools in a way that fails to keep up with underlying economic transformations.
-See generally Hadfield, supra note 78, at 2, 19 (observing that the "new economy demands not merely more but different from law, at both the level of the transaction and the level of the market" but that "legal infrastructure - the socially available set of legal materials that economic actors can use to help govern relationships - has not kept up with this transformation in the economic demand for law.").
+&lt;sup>287 A focus upon traditional conceptions of governance, such as the build vs. buy distinction, is that this may unduly limit legal tools in a way that fails to keep up with underlying economic transformations.
+See generally Hadfield, supra note 77, at 2, 19 (observing that the "new economy demands not just merely more but different from law, both at the level of the transaction and the level of the market" but that "legal infrastructure - the socially available set of legal materials that economic actors can use to help govern relationships - has not kept up with this transformation in the economic demand for law.").